 Filter out who they are and identify their obstacles or motivators for shopping online.
-Those who have not shopped online before and some age groups might need a helping hand.
-You can help them by sending them practical information, but they might also need customer service help when they cannot ask staff in the store.
-Maybe you can let you best customers and those who are 70+ call their store for help placing their online order?
-Maybe store staff can help in customer service?
-Can the staff deliver the customer’s package or bag outside the store?
-Try to think outside the box here to make the purchase smooth for your customer!
+You can help those who have not shopped online before by sending them practical information, but they might also need customer service help when they cannot ask staff in the store.
+Store staff often have the skills to help in customer service.
+And if you are not offering curb-side pickup – now is the time.

 To the customers who are used to shopping online, you should communicate how you help them through a friction-free purchase.
-Many players already offer more generous terms regarding shipping, returns and home delivery.
-These perks should be communicated often, preferably all the time.
-The customer is not necessarily aware of them just because you wrote it in a module in last week’s email or on the start page.
+More generous terms regarding shipping, returns and home delivery should be communicated often, preferably all the time.
 Keep the information visible, for example, in the preheader and the subject line in your email communication - because it is worth repeating.

-Let the conversion happen automatically by creating automations based on customer interaction.
-First, focus on those customers who have never shopped online but who interacts with you in digital channels.
-Can you track if they have visited your site, opened your email, clicked in the mail or links in text messages?
-Do they put items in the shopping bag but never buy them?
-Then they are most likely to start shopping online in times like these but need a little push.
+One group to focus on is customers who have never shopped online but who interacts with you in digital channels.
+Track if they have visited your site, opened your email, clicked in the mail or links in text messages.
+Those who put items in the shopping bag but never buy them are most likely to start shopping online, with a little push.
 Motivate the purchase shortly after they interact with you by giving them a short-term offer to buy what they were looking at (or whatever they want).
-But as always - test, analyze and optimize based on what works best for your customers!

-The third group are those who have not interacted with you in digital channels at all before.
+Another target group are those who have not interacted with you in digital channels at all before.
 How can you best help them?
-One way can be to communicate from the store they usually frequent and ask if they want help to buy something online.
+One way can be to communicate from their local store.
 Inform them about how you can help them and how easy it is to use the e-commerce.
 This communication does not necessarily have to be automated.
-Act according to previous buying behavior in the store, e.g. at clock times when the customer usually visits the store, a personal adjustment that tends to have a good effect.
+Communicate at clock times when the customer usually visits the store, this is a personal adjustment that tends to have a good effect.